CatCoderr/ProtocolSidebar/README.md

 ## Conditional Lines
 The visibility of these lines depends on the condition you set.
 If the condition is true, the line will be shown, otherwise it will be hidden.
-It's updatable line, so it will update along with other updatable lines.
+It's an updatable line, so it will update along with other updatable lines.

 ```java
 sidebar.addConditionalLine(